 - Phone us on 01786 434171

-For anyone who has concerns about their sight or hearing a short film has been made to help people spot the signs of sight or hearing loss and the steps you should take to get your eyes and/or ears tested.
+For anyone who has concerns about their hearing, a short film has been made to help spot the signs of hearing loss.

 Accessing the service